dthommes/RoboSpring/README.md

 </beans>
  ```
  1. Let RoboSpring inject references to your beans into your Activities (or other application components).
-Just call 'RoboSpring.autowire(this)' and let RoboSpring inject properties you have annotated with the 'Autowired' annotation as shown below:
+Just call `RoboSpring.autowire(this)` and let RoboSpring inject properties you have annotated with the `Autowired` annotation as shown below:

 ```java
 	@Autowired